quinnkeast/jengoertzen-website/_books/books.md

     author: Seneca
     thoughts: The book is open but I've paused reading it.
     reading: true
+  - title: The Fated Sky
+    author: Mary Robinette Kowal
+    thoughts: Felt good to be back in these books.
+Inhaled the book.
   - title: The Book That Wouldn't Burn
     author: Mark Lawrence
   - title: Recursion